Stranger Than Fanfiction: Synopsis

 Stranger Than Fanfiction features five main characters: Topher Collins, Joey Davis, Sam Gibson, Moriko Ishikawa, and Cash Carter.
 The first is described as intelligent and as having a close, but stifling relationship with his mother and his brother, the latter of whom has cerebral palsy.
-Joey Davis is an African-American character and an aspiring actor; he struggles with coming out to his homophobic dad, a prominent Catholic preacher in the town.
+Joey Davis is an African-American aspiring actor; he struggles with coming out to his homophobic dad, a prominent Catholic preacher in the town.
 Sam Gibson is a closeted transgender character; his friends repeatedly misgender him through the novel.
 Sam experiences difficulty with coming out to his mom, a beauty queen, and his friend Topher, who is in love with him.
-Mo Ishikawa is a Japanese-American creative writer and she aims to become a published author.
+Mo Ishikawa is a Japanese-American creative writer and aims to become a published author.
 Finally, Cash Carter is described as a “rough-around-the-edges” actor who has starred on the Wiz Kids show since he was twelve years old.
 He's a good-looking celebrity who grew up in the spotlight, but yearns for autonomy.

 All of the characters, excluding Cash Carter, are high school seniors who are united by their love for the show Wiz Kids.
 Each dreams of escaping the small, mundane suburb of Downers Grove, Illinois, but before they head off to college, the four decide to go on a final road trip together.
 Topher jokingly sends an invitation to their favorite actor Cash Carter.
 The actor, wanting a little adventure in his life, takes the students by surprise and accepts their invitation.
 The entirety of the book centers on their road-trip adventures as they drive from Illinois to California.
 Along the way, they run into some scuffles, reveal some dark secrets, and form strong friendships.